daskol/fast-bernoulli/README.md

 allows to apply the described algorithm to bits of numbers obtained with (P)RNG.

-Another one improvement is rellated to implementation.
+Another one improvement is related to implementation.
 Execution of a sequence of logical operations on bits requires iterations in loop.
 Many iterations affect performance through context switch and (un)conditional branching.
 The best performance could be archived if distribution parameter or a set of